 Gulf Coast Visitor Center, Everglades National Park

-The Everglades National Park Gulf Coast Visitor Center is the only visitor center within the park that is free.
-The center is located on State Road 29 in Everglades City.
+The Everglades National Park Gulf Coast Visitor Center is located on State Road 29 in Everglades City.
 Boat tours can take you out into the saltwater mangrove estuary portion of the park.
 You're sure to spot bottlenose dolphins and numerous bird species, including osprey, herons, egrets and more.
-The Gulf Coast Visitor Center is favored by canoe and kayak paddlers, who come here to obtain their backcountry camping permits for excursions along the Wilderness Waterway, and there are kayaks and canoes available for rent.
+The Gulf Coast Visitor Center is favored by canoe and kayak paddlers, who come here to obtain their backcountry camping permits for excursions along the Everglades Wilderness Waterway, and there are kayaks and canoes available for rent.

 Take an Airboat Ride